riolubruh/YABDP4Nitro/README.md

 The most important aspect of this project is this:

 This plugin is **free software**, and will _always_ be free, with ***no strings attached.***<br>
-If you paid for it, you were scammed and should demand a refund.

 ## Features